Sichuan-Style Shaokao (Chinese BBQ, 烧烤)

 • 1 tablespoon Chinese light soy sauce

-• 2 teaspoons Mala Market Shaokao Spice (or make your own from a combination of cumin, ground chilies, ground Sichuan pepper, salt and spices such as fennel, star anise, black cardamom)
+• 2 teaspoons Mala Market Shao Kao BBQ Spice (or make your own from any or all of cumin, ground chilies, ground Sichuan pepper and salt

 • 1 teaspoon toasted sesame oil